GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/lb/check-certificate-attachment.md

 weight: 3
 type: docs
 description: >
-  Checks if the SSL certificate is attached to a target proxy.
+  Check if the SSL certificate is attached to a target proxy.
 ---

 **Product**: [Load balancing](https://cloud.google.com/load-balancing)\